department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-usability-staging-0520/topline-summary.md

 **8. Users will be frustrated by having to scan/find documents.**
 - N/A: Scan & find was not tested but the
   - User did remark that is what they will have to do
-  > One said it is necessary but, better than driving to a VA office
+  - One said it is necessary but, better than driving to a VA office

 **9. Combination workflows will be long but relatively easy for users;**
 - True

 **10. The divorce plus stepchild combination may be problematic since it's long and requires detailed (potentially emotionally-charged) information.**
-- False: user did not have problem filling out the form
+- False: User did not have problem filling out the form